 Figure 49: Illustration of the Replay tab with “Event Result” on the left and “Log Trace” on the right

-Doing cellular system simulation the play/replay function allows you to re-run a specific event and redisplay a cellular structure layout as shown in Figure 50.
-Inspecting an event allows you to validate the configuration of the simulated workspace.
+Doing cellular system simulation the play/replay function allows re-runnning a specific event and redisplaying a cellular structure layout as shown in Figure 50.
+Inspecting an event allows the validation of the configuration of the simulated workspace.